pranav-ap/blog/content/posts/activation-functions.md

 ## Why do we need *zero-centered* activation functions ?

-This property is important in deep learning because it has been empirically shown that models operating on normalized data enjoy faster convergence.

-Unfortunately, zero-centered activation functions like tanh saturate at their asymptotes––the gradients within this region get vanishingly smaller over time, leading to a weak training signal.
-ReLU avoids this problem but it is not zero-centered.
-So, deep learning practitioners have invented a myriad of normalization layers (batch norm, layer norm, weight norm, etc.) to mitigate this issue.

-During back propagation, the derivative can be positive or negative  i.e We might want to increase a particular weight and decrease another weight in the same neural network at the same time.
-With non-zero centred activation function the above steps cannot be done in a single epoch, this is the reason why we are going for zero centred activation function.
-Zero centred activation functions can do the above task in fewer steps and thus faster convergence.
+During backpropagation, the derivative can be positive or negative.
+This is used to increase a particular weight and decrease another weight in the neural net.
+With non-zero centred activation function the above steps cannot be done in a single epoch.
+This is why we prefer zero centred activation function.

 # Types of Activation Functions